This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 They need access to food, water, minerals and baking soda.
 If there is room, they also like to have things to climb on like benches.

-How big should a goat pen be?
+How big should a DIY goat pen be?

 Size depends on how big your goats are, what type of goats, how many you have and how long they spend in their shelter.
 In general, standard breed goats need a minimum of 20sq feet per goat and mini breed around 10sq ft.

-Should goats be locked up at night?
+Should I lock my goats up at night?

 This depends on the safety of your area.
 If you have a high predator load and no guard dogs, then you should definitely lock them up at night for protection.